-We are pleased to announce the 0.6.0 release of ACID Data source for Apache Spark.
+We are pleased to announce the 0.6.0 release of the ACID Data source for Apache Spark.
 This release should further empower Data lake users in enterprises to enable ACID support for Data governance, regulatory compliance, and Data engineering.
-Qubole provides multi-engine transactionality support via it’s open-sourced ACID connectors for Apache Spark and Presto.
+Qubole provides multi-engine transactionality support via its open-sourced ACID connectors for Apache Spark and Presto.
 Qubole’s transactionality support encompasses primary open-source Data Lake engines – Apache Spark, Apache Hive, and Presto , to enable:

 - Multi-Engine Transactional Updates and Deletes: Use Apache Spark and Apache Hive to perform write operations including Updates and Deletes with multi-engine Atomicity, Concurrency, Isolation, and Durability guarantees.

-- Multi-Engine Transactional Reads: Use any of the significant open-source Data Lake engines – Apache Spark, Apache Hive and Presto – to read from your data lake under multi-engine transactional guarantees.
+- Multi-Engine Transactional Reads: Use any of the significant open-source Data Lake engines – Apache Spark, Apache Hive, and Presto – to read from your data lake under multi-engine transactional guarantees.
 Snapshot Isolation is the isolation level offered.

 Some of the notable improvements and functionality added in 0.6.0 of ACID Data source for Apache Spark are: